andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 }
 ```

 With respect to the previous version, this code imports the `@State()` decorator and apply it to the newly introduced `starList` property.
 This property is an array of objects and represents the component state that will contain the JSX description of the stars to display.
 Consequently, the `createStarList()` method has been modified so that is assigns the resulting array to the state property.
-Finally the `starList` property is used inside the JSX expression returned by the `render()` method.
+Finally, the `starList` property is used inside the JSX expression returned by the `render()` method.

 > **Note**: Stencil watches state and props for changes in order to run the `render()` method.
-However it actually compare references for changes, so a change in data inside an array or to an object's property don't cause a re-rendering of the component.
+However it actually compares references for changes, so a change in data inside an array or to an object's property doesn't cause a re-rendering of the component.
 You need to assign a new array or object to the state.

 ## Handling events

 Once we added support for state management, let's make the user to interact with our component.
-Now you need to capture mouse events in order to create the visual effect described above and to allow the user to assign a new rating value.
+For this purpose, you need to capture mouse events in order to create the visual effect described above and to allow the user to assign a new rating value.
 You can handle the needed mouse event by adding to the component some new code, as shown in the following:

 ```typescript
 import  { Component, Prop, State } from  '@stencil/core';